written by Patricia Knecht

 Qualität

-For our sustainable recipes, we rely on alternative protein sources derived from peas, lupin beans, insects or humanely bred chicken and salmon; so there's something for everyone!
+For our recipes, we rely on alternative protein sources derived from peas, lupin beans, insects or humanely bred chicken and salmon; so there's something for everyone!
 We developed our dog and cat food together with experienced nutritional scientists to ensure that your four-legged friend receives all the nutrients they need.

 Insekten